 - Leiden University.
 Free e-learning course for new joiners who want to learn the basics of the Dutch language.
 Read more.
 If you would like to have a regular language course or prepare for the Dutch Civic integration exam, please visit the Academic Language Centre website to get more information.

 - Learn Dutch with Bart de Pau.
 This website offers free and premium materials to learn in a well-structured and fun way.
 Read more.

 - Beter Spellen is a Dutch app which includes different resources to practice and improve your Dutch skills by using different and funny learning methods.
 Read more.

 Besides courses, you might be also interested to practice with a language buddy or coach to improve your spoken language.
 See below a selection of the options in Delft area:

-- TU Delft - Tandem language project.
-Tandem Delft hosts a platform for students and other interested people within Delft to meet with native speakers from all around to put knowledge into practice; improve their skills and your buddy your own native language in return.
-Read more.
+- Tandem opportunities.
+TU Delft - Tandem language project.
+Tandem Delft hosts a platform for students and other interested people within Delft to meet with native speakers from all around to put their knowledge into practice; improve their skills and in return teach someone else your own native language.
+Join the Facebook group.